- What is Kubernetes?

 In many organizations, the first step toward Kubernetes adoption to date might be best described as Oh, we can use Kubernetes for this!
 That means, for example, that a team running a growing number of containers in production might quickly see the need for orchestration to manage it all.

-StackRox’s Komoroske expects another adoption trend to grow in the near future: We can build this for Kubernetes!
+StackRox’s Komoroske expects another adoption trend to continue in the future: We can build this for Kubernetes!
 It’s the software equivalent of a cart-and-horse situation: Instead of having an after-the-fact revelation that Kubernetes would be a good fit for managing a particular service, more organizations will develop software specifically with Kubernetes in mind.
-Some people will call this "Kubernetes-native" software.
+Some people will call this “Kubernetes-native” software.

 [ What does Docker have to do with Kubernetes?
 Read also: What is Docker? ]